-The MSE degree is the primary Master’s degree offered in our department and provides students with a more in-depth knowledge of Aerospace Engineering topics, beyond what is covered in the BSE program.
+The MSE degree is the primary master’s degree offered in our department and provides students with a more in-depth knowledge of Aerospace Engineering topics, beyond what is covered in the BSE program.
 Current U-M undergraduate Aerospace Engineering students may apply to the Sequential Undergraduate/Graduate Studies (SUGS) program.
 This program makes it possible for students to pursue a five-year sequential BSE/MSE.

 For the MSE degree, 30 credit hours of coursework are required.
 Students have substantial flexibility in selecting courses to meet their individual needs.
 A single course cannot double count towards both the Aerospace Engineering graduate course requirement and the mathematics requirement.

 Minimum of 5 Aerospace Engineering graduate courses with a B or better grade (excluding directed study courses (AERO 590) and seminars (AERO 585).
-It is generally recommended that MSE students take a combination of fundamental and elective courses that meet their interests.
+It is generally recommended that MSE students take a combination of fundamental and elective courses that match their interests.
 Some elective courses are not offered every year and require having taken fundamental courses as prerequisites.

 Rackham recognizes the value of intellectual breadth in graduate education and the importance of formal graduate study in areas beyond the student’s field of specialization.
 Cognate courses are those that are in a discipline or area different from a student’s field of study but are related or connected with some aspect of this field.
 All cognate coursework must be approved by the graduate program.

 Students are encouraged to take advantage of directed study and become involved in research as part of their MSE experience.
 The MSE program does not include an option for a thesis per se; however, through AEROSP 590 , students can perform research work in close supervision of a faculty member and investigate a problem of common interest, resulting in a paper of publishable quality, if they so choose.
 Students should become acquainted with the research work being performed in the department and then contact faculty members with whom they find common research interest.

-If a student receives support of a faculty member, ultimately in the form of a letter to the graduate office with an advising and funding commitment, that student will generally be admitted directly into the PhD program after passing the preliminary examinations <link to “Preliminary Examinations” section of AERO’s PHD webpage>.
-The student must meet with the Graduate Coordinator to review the admissions policy and determine eligibility.
-On the other hand, if a student applies for the PhD without secured faculty support, that student will be considered together with the large pool of all other PhD applicants in that admissions cycle.
+If a student receives the support of a faculty member, ultimately in the form of a letter to the graduate office with an advising and funding commitment, that student will generally be admitted directly into the PhD program after passing the preliminary examinations.
+The student must meet with Denise Phelps, Graduate Student Services Coordinator, to review the admissions policy and determine eligibility.
+On the other hand, if a student applies for the PhD without secured faculty support, that student will be considered together with the other PhD applicants in that admissions cycle.